 Over the past three decades, Cape York Land Council has honoured that vision and realised the dreams of our elders with native title determinations over more than 50% of Cape York.
-One Claim has seen the remaining Aboriginal lands under Native Title Claim and currently before the Federal Courts.
+We are working with Cape York people to bring the remaining Aboriginal lands under Native Title Claim and ensure the realisation of the aspirations of native title through the Cape York United #1 Claim (CYU #1 Claim).

 The Land Council will continue to provide a voice to those who have not had their native title rights determined and will continue to support those who have recognition of Aboriginal lands to build strong, grass roots ownership.